Tee-Mureithi/Angular-search/README.md

 # Prerequisites

-To work with GitSearch you need to have some few preresuisites.
+To work with Git Google you need to have some few prerequisites.

 This include the following mentioned however if you dont have the set below